 I also loved that we got to explore even more of the world in this book.
 This is a huge, sprawling world that is spread between planets and moons and conquering the old ideals is going to take time, money, and lots of bloodshed.
 And in the end is the new world going to actually be better than the old one or will it just be another system that only benefits a few?
 I guess we’ll find out in the later books.

 A lot of stuff is set up here, and the end is a bit of a cliffhanger, but overall I felt like this was a great continuation and start to a new chapter in this saga.
 I’m extremely excited to see how the rest of this plays out.
-Rated 5/5 on goodreads.
+5/5 stars.